G0PLY/DCLXVI_X/README.md

 Latest Updates:

-9/29/23 -- hot update is back in, Magic rock and Theo quests are fixed (theo now gives a random unique item)
+9/29/23 -- hot update is back in, Magic rock and Theo quests are fixed (theo now gives a random unique item), escape to town now takes 0 mana and reqs 0 int

 9/28/23 -- reverted "hot" update, spells were missing target more than usual